 - In a large skillet over medium heat melt the butter and then add the celery and onion.
 Sauté for about 5 to 6 minutes or until celery and onions are tender.
 Season with salt, pepper, and poultry seasoning.

-- Tear the sandwich bread into 1-½ inch pieces and place in a large bowl, keeping it as uniform as possible.
+- Tear the sandwich bread into 1 ½ inch pieces and place them in a large bowl, keeping it as uniform as possible.

 - Stir in the sautéed celery and onion mixture, salt, pepper, and poultry seasoning, then stir until well blended.